Verified compilation of space-efficient reversible circuits: Reversible computing

 \section{Reversible computing}

 Reversible functions are Boolean functions $f:\{0,1\}^n \rightarrow \{0,1\}^n$ which can be inverted on all outputs, i.e., precisely those functions which correspond to permutations of a set of cardinality $2^n$, for some $n \in \N$.
 As with classical circuits, reversible functions can be constructed from universal gate sets -- for instance, it is known that the Toffoli gate which maps $(x,y,z) \mapsto (x,y,z\oplus (x\land y))$, together with the controlled-NOT gate (CNOT) which maps $(x,y) \mapsto (x, x \oplus y)$ and the NOT gate which maps $x \mapsto x \oplus 1$, is universal for reversible computation \cite{NC:2000}.
-In particular, any given target function, when considered as a permutation $\pi_f$ can be implemented over this gate set at the expense of at most $1$ additional bit.

-The number of Toffoli gates used in the implementation of a given permutation $\pi_f$ is the basic measure of complexity.
-Indeed, it is known from the theory of fault-tolerant quantum computing \cite{NC:2000} that the Toffoli gate has a substantial cost, whereas the cost of so-called Clifford gates, such as CNOT and NOT, can usually be neglected.
-Another important metric that is associated to a reversible circuit is the amount of scratch space required to implement a given target function, i.e., temporary bits which store intermediate results of a computation.
+An important metric that is associated with a reversible circuit is the amount of scratch space required to implement a given target function, i.e., temporary bits which store intermediate results of a computation.
 In quantum computing such bits are commonly denoted as {\em ancilla} bits.
 A very important difference to classical computing is that scratch bits cannot just be overwritten when they are no longer needed: any ancilla that is used as scratch space during a reversible computation must be returned to its initial value---commonly assumed to be $0$---computationally.
 Moreover, if an ancilla bit is not ``cleaned'' in this way, in a quantum computation it may remain entangled with the computational registers which in turn can destroy the desired interferences that are crucial for many quantum algorithms.